 This plugin provides an implementation of TeamCity cloud support for VMWare Player (TeamCity comes bundled with Amazon EC2 support).

-It is meant to be both a useful tool for small teams and example of TeamCity cloud support implementation.
+It is meant to be both a useful tool for small teams and example of TeamCity cloud API usage.

 The plugin allows to launch one of pre-configured VMWare virtual machines based the build queue on the TeamCity server.

 The plugin has server part (installed on TeamCity server) and client part (installed on each physical machine to run virtual machines).
 The client part communicates with the installed VMWare Player using the VMWare VIX API.

 Working proof-of-concept implementation.